 UNM and Open Educational Resources

 Logo for OER Initiative at UNM, which says UNM in red font, and in gray, it says University Libraries, and underneath that it says Open Educational ResourcesUNM’s Open Educational Resource (OER) initiative seeks to provide faculty members with the support they need to adopt low and no-cost textbook and class material solutions for their courses when it aligns with their instructional objectives and academic freedom.
-We are planning partnerships with other higher education institutions and the State of New Mexico to identify resources and support for faculty initiatives in this area.
+We work closely with Central New Mexico Community College and Santa Fe Community College in building the NMOER Consortium thanks to funding from U.S. Department of Education’s Fund for the Improvement of Postsecondary Education Open Textbooks Pilot Program Grant.

 Department of Education Grant Awarded to UNM